itisusama-writer/152410/chapter-2.md

 "AREEBA!"

-Ayesha's bag hit the ground as she lunged forward, dropping to her knees beside her cousin's crumpled form.
+Ayesha's bag hit the ground as she lunged forward, dropping to her knees beside her sister's crumpled form.
 The concrete was rough and cold through her shalwar, tiny pebbles digging into her skin.
 Areeba lay motionless, her dupatta twisted around her neck, one arm bent beneath her at an angle that made Ayesha's stomach lurch.

 "Not again!"
 Aunt Sadia's voice pitched high with panic.
 "Ya Allah, not again!"